Viktor Király: A Dal

 Király was announced as one of the participants in A Dal 2018, with the song "Budapest Girl".
 He reached the superfinal.

 U.S. The Voice (2015)

 In 2015, Király auditioned for season 9 of the American series of the reality talent show The Voice broadcast on NBC.
 In the fourth episode of the "Blind Auditions" of the program broadcast on September 29, 2015, he sang "What's Going On" by Marvin Gaye with all four coaches, Adam Levine, Blake Shelton, Pharrell Williams, and Gwen Stefani, turning their chairs.
-Király chose to be on Team Adam.Blikk.hu: Mestere szerint Király Viktor megnyerheti az amerikai Voice-t!
+Király chose to be on Team Adam.
 In the Battle Round, he was paired against Cassandra Robertson with the song "Nobody Knows".
 Király was chosen by Levine as the winner.